Why Fullstack Labs Doesn't Require Take-Home Coding Challenges When Hiring Software Developers

-The vast majority of applications that apply to FullStack are developers who already have jobs.
-They're looking to FullStack to find new opportunities that their current employers aren't providing them.
+The vast majority of applicants that apply to FullStack Labs are developers who already have jobs.
+They're looking to FullStack Labs to find new opportunities that their current employers aren't providing them.

 To make matters worse, developers often interview with several companies at the same time, each of whom require their own coding challenge.
 Taken together, these coding challenges easily turn into a full time job for developers who already have full time jobs.

 I hadn't thought about how intrusive take-home coding challenges are until I interviewed a senior software developer with 20 years of experience who was currently working on three coding challenges from other companies he’d applied to.

 I later learned that one of the companies that had assigned him a coding challenge, filled the open position without telling him.
 He wasted hours of his personal time finishing a coding challenge for a job that had already been filled.